armory/docs/content/en/docs/installation/armory-operator/op-manage-operator.md

   service-settings/
 ```

-After that, move these files to your Halyard home directory and deploy Armory Enterprisewith the `hal deploy apply` command.
+After that, move these files to your Halyard home directory and deploy Armory Enterprise with the `hal deploy apply` command.

 Finally, delete Operator and its CRDs from the Kubernetes cluster.